mdn/content/files/en-us/web/api/window/index.md

 _This interface inherits properties from the {{domxref("EventTarget")}} interface and implements properties from the `WindowOrWorkerGlobalScope` and {{domxref("WindowEventHandlers")}} mixins._

-Note that properties which are objects (e.g.,. for overriding the prototype of built-in elements) are listed in a separate section below.
+Note that properties which are objects (e.g., for overriding the prototype of built-in elements) are listed in a separate section below.

 - {{domxref("Window.navigator", "Window.clientInformation")}} {{readOnlyInline}}
   - : An alias for {{domxref("Window.navigator")}}.